uhstray-io/open-k8s/README.md

 ### CNI Networking Setup
 - Apply the chosen CNI plugin following the provided instructions.
 - Ensure the network plugin is compatible with your cluster's configuration.
-- To add a pod CIDR pass the flag `--pod-network-cidr`, or if you are using a kubeadm configuration file set the podSubnet field under the networking object of ClusterConfiguration.
+- To add a pod CIDR pass the flag `--pod-network-cidr`, or if you are using a kubeadm configuration file set the `podSubnet` field under the networking object of `ClusterConfiguration`.

 #### Network Design Considerations